 Kvadrat

-"The 3 three-dimensional textile reliefs with an integrated acoustics solution complement both art, architecture, and the interaction of the gallery space."
+"The three-dimensional textile reliefs with an integrated acoustic solution complement the art, architecture, and the interaction within the gallery space."

-The wavy, seemingly moving reliefs reflect Howalt's inspiring abstract versions of natural phenomena and scientific investigations.
-They literally soften up the static, two-dimensional format and the white-walled gallery and draw nature inside: A beautiful green relief grips a corner, mimicking free-growing moss in a landscape, a bright pink one interacts with the daylight and intensifies in expression due to its varying folds, and dark grey velour relief shimmers like a silent vibration in the room.
-The textile is applied to 40mm acoustic panels, which reduces 99% of the sound that hits the surface, thus lowering the pace of the room, making visitors dwell.
-The holistic installation invites the viewer to engage on a bodily level, sensing its ever-changing nature depending on lighting, location and the art it relates to.
+The wavy, dynamic reliefs reflect Howalt’s abstract interpretations of natural phenomena.
+They soften the static, white-walled gallery, bringing nature inside: A green relief evokes moss in a landscape, a bright pink one interacts with daylight, and a dark grey velour relief shimmers like a silent vibration.
+Applied to 40mm acoustic panels, the textile reduces 99% of sound, slowing the pace of the room and encouraging visitors to pause.